|

 When using the serial console, only MultiHop is supported, since one of the COM Ports is used as first Hop from which all others are configured.

 When using HTTP or HTTPS, all output is saved in a file.
 The config file must contain the urls to request.
 When using an empty config file, "ip-address/" is downloaded and saved.
-At this time only one URL is supported.
-If you cannot live with this limitation, please smend me an email.
+Since wktools Version 4.6.0.0 it is possible to enter more than one URL.

 If there are "show" commands in the configuration, the output is stored in a file.
 The filename is either the Hostname or the IP address of the device.
 It's also possible to save the whole output in one file.